Music Theory, History, and Composition Division

 Preparing to Become a Music Major

-- Reading music in both treble and bass clefs
+- Reading pitch in both treble and bass clefs

 - Scales (major and three forms of minor)